Worried About Exercising to Relieve Back Pain? Here is what to do.

 - prevent you from leaning forward without support

-then it is not protective of the spine, discs and joints and should be avoided.
+then it is not protective of the spine, discs, and joints and should be avoided.

-Avoid specific exercises first
+Avoid specific methods first

-Not a work out, but rehabilitation
+Not a workout, but rehab

-When you are already in pain, you know what you can and can’t do.
+When you are already hurting, you know what you can and can’t do.
 But do you know what you should do?
 Lower back pain progresses over time.
 It also worsens for many reasons over time.
 Part of the reason is due to the overall conditioning of the muscles we use that play a role to protect our spine.
 As your muscular conditioning worsens, so does your level of protection.

 Avoidance of injury but not treatment

-You are correct in understanding that the pain signals are telling you not to move but you must understand that it is not telling you to not move at all.
+You are correct in understanding that the pain signals are telling you not to move but you must understand that it is not telling you not to move at all.
 Rather, it is telling you to not move in a specific way.

 Running out of options?

-Most of us tend to create poor ones and they are usually the same ones that led to the pain as well.
+Most of us tend to create poor ones, and they are usually the same ones that led to the problem as well.
 The risk is that you may just create another ‘version’ of another option that does not work or apply to your relief.

-A Helpful Option for Low Back Pain
+A Helpful Option For You

 The exercises are functional and practical.
 They are meant to be performed over time naturally with your daily routine instead of adding to it.
-You will notice significant improvement as you commit to the exercises.
+You will notice significant improvement as you commit to them.